Using Showdown with and without jQuery

 $(function() {

-// When using more than one `textarea` on your page, change the following line to match the one you’re after
+// When using more than one `textarea` on your page, change the following

-var $textarea = $('textarea'),
+var $textarea = $('textarea');

-$preview = $('<div id="preview" />').insertAfter($textarea),
+var $preview = $('<div id="preview" />').insertAfter($textarea);

-// instead of `keyup`, consider using `input` using this plugin: http://mathiasbynens.be/notes/oninput#comment-1
+// Instead of `keyup`, consider using `input` using this plugin: https://mathiasbynens.be/notes/oninput#comment-1

 $textarea.keyup(function() {